England Family Adventure | Booked by Jamie

 • Clevedon Beach day trip

-• Thermal spa time
+• Thermal spa + pool

 • Georgian city wandering